creelmansam/Memory-Management-Chatbot/README.md

+This project was created for the Udacity C++ Nanodegree program.
+The original ReadMe file is below.

 # CPPND: Memory Management Chatbot

 This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.